marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/Configuration.md

 You will need to ensure that the specified location for the image store actually exists (if not, create it with `mkdir` once and for all).

-Note that, once you have the store directory set up using this variable, and some pulled containers, you can execute them either with the standard notation:
+Note that, once you have the store directory set up using this variable, and some pulled containers, you can execute them either with the standard notation (for more discussion on this see [Embedding Singularity syntax to run containers](Running.md)):
 ```
 singularity exec docker://ubuntu:18.04 echo 'hello world'
 ```